jkao/jkao.github.io/rants/_posts/2012-5-5-the-san-francisco-write-up.md

 </div>
 <em class="center">Quirky</em>

-Being on the west coast, it also means there's a significant Asian presence there.
-San Francisco has both a Chinatown and Japantown.
+Being on the west coast, it also means there's a **significant Asian presence** there.
+San Francisco has both a **Chinatown and Japantown**.
 Chinatown is a pretty standard Chinatown, with its fair share of sketchy old asian men gambling and relatively cheap food.
 You can get pound of Dim Sum and still pay less than $10 for take out. :)